When It’s 2017 & You Still have to Explain Why We Need Feminism

 2. Freshman year: Walking home from school after getting off the bus and a man in his 30s honked at me.
 I was wearing capris and a tank top with a purple backpack.
 It was 101 degrees out.
 This would be the first time of many where a man in his car would honk, whistle, or yell dirty things for no apparent reason at all.

-3. Sophmore year: I had dated an older boy for a couple months.
+3. Sophomore year: I had dated an older boy for a couple months.
 I broke up with him because I didn’t like him.
 I only gave him a chance because everyone said he was “a nice guy”.
+My so-called friends pressured me into dating him.
 We never did anything sexual, yet he lied and told his friends we did.
 They believed him.
 I found out 2 years later at a party when his friend came up to me drunk and said, “I can’t believe you let ____ hit!”
 And even if I had done anything sexual to him, why was I the dirty one?
 Why are females always seen in a different light when we choose to be sexual when it takes two to tango?
 What’s up with that?